 Take a picture holding the Pisa tower

 Although it was designed to be perfectly vertical, the Pisa Tower started to lean during construction.
 Because of this reason, It’s now one of the most recognizable buildings on earth.
-Stop by and take a picture holding the Pisa Tower.

 This charming city has a small-town feel, known as the birthplace of the Renaissance.
 Its picturesque city center is a UNESCO World Heritage site — not to mention a metropolis filled with quaint and romantic hidden spots.